Far-right Salvini in Strasbourg rant as he jostles for Italy PM job

 While EU lawmakers in the plenary chamber were discussing the United Kingdom's departure from the European Union, Salvini surrounded himself with other like minded far right anti-EU MEPs.

-Seated next to him were Dutch MEP Marcel de Graff, Austrian MEP Harald Vilimsky, and French MEP Nicolas Bay.
+Seated next to him were Dutch MEP Marcel de Graaff, Austrian MEP Harald Vilimsky, and French MEP Nicolas Bay.

 All belong to the Europe of National and Freedom (ENF), a nationalist party bent on unravelling the European Union amid broader fears that migration and the refugee crisis has somehow stripped away their white Christian identity.

-De Graff, who founded the ENF, described the EU as a "filthy globalist project" and said the Italian election was a big blow to EU federalist aspirations.
+De Graaff, who founded the ENF, described the EU as a "filthy globalist project" and said the Italian election was a big blow to EU federalist aspirations.

 "I hope that the Italian vote will prove to be an initial taste in other countries," said Salvini.